DC Youth Orchestra Program

 The DC Youth Orchestra Program (DCYOP) is an ensemble-based music education program in Washington, D.C.
 Founded in 1960 on the request of DC Public Schools to be the city's youth orchestra, DCYOP enrolls over 600 students ages 4–18 every year from the DC metro area.

 DCYOP serves as a model for the community, uniting students from different backgrounds with a shared passion, and is the District's only PreK-12 program that seeks to make high-quality, ensemble-based music education available to all students, regardless of socioeconomic status or ability.
 All students who are interested in learning a musical instrument are accepted into the program and tuition assistance is offered on a sliding scale so that the program is affordable and accessible to every family.
 In addition, to further remove barriers to music participation for at-risk students, DCYOP offers tuition-free Children's Orchestra programming on-site at three Title I DC public elementary schools.
-DCYOP also offers a two-week Summer Chamber Music Intensive and one-week Summer Orchestra Intensive.
+DCYOP also offers a two-week Summer Chamber Music Intensive and a one-week Summer Orchestra Intensive.